onecommons/unfurl/tosca-package/README.md

 yaml.dump(tosca_template, sys.stdout)
 ```

-## Safe mode
+## Safe Mode

 To enable untrusted Python services templates to be safely parsed in the same contexts as TOSCA YAML files, the `python_to_yaml` function has a `safe_mode` flag that will execute the Python code in a sandboxed environment.
 The following rules apply to code running in the sandbox:

-* Only access a safe subset of Python built-ins functions and objects that do not perform IO or modify global state.
+* The sandbox only a provides a subset of Python's built-ins functions and objects -- ones that do not perform IO or modify global state.
 * Imports are limited to relative imports, TOSCA repositories via the  `tosca_repository` package, or the modules named in the `tosca.python2yaml.ALLOWED_MODULES` list, which defaults to "tosca", "typing", "typing_extensions", "random", "math", "string", "DateTime", and "unfurl".
 * If a modules in the `ALLOWED_MODULES` has a `__safe__` attribute that is a list of names, only those attributes can be accessed by the sandboxed code.
-Otherwise only attributes listed in `__all__` can be access.
+Otherwise only attributes listed in `__all__` can be accessed.
 * Modules in the `ALLOWED_MODULES` can not be modified, nor can objects, functions or classes declared in the module (this is enforced by checking the object `__module__` attribute).
 * All other modules imported have their contents executed in the same sandbox.
 * Disallowed imports will only raise `ImportError` when an imported attribute is accessed.